rorystephenson/flutter_map_marker_popup/README.md

 ## Getting Started

-See the `example/` directory for a demo app which resulting in the following:
+See the `example/` directory for a demo app which results in the following:

 ![Example](https://github.com/rorystephenson/project_gifs/blob/master/flutter_map_marker_popup_demo.gif)